magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/the-things-stack.md

 ##### TTS Integration

-Next we will create the integration with TheThingsStack inside Thingsboard.
+Next we will create the integration with TheThingsStack inside IoT Hub.
 Open **Integrations** section and add new Integration with type
 **TheThingsStack**

 - Name: **TheThingsStack Integration**